xmar/360Transformations/transformation/README.rst

     docker build -t trans360 .

-You now have a docker image named trans360 that contains a basic archlinux installation with a software named  **trans** located stored inside the /bin repository.
+You now have a docker image named trans360 that contains a debian buster installation with the  **trans** executable located stored inside the /bin repository.
+The dockfile contains two stages: a build stage and stage that keeps only the minimum needed.

 You have to run the build command each time you change a source file.